 In this article, you will see how to do that...
 Becoming a PADI Scuba Instructor can be done in a year's time or less with our Career Development Program.
 We will commit our time, expertise and resources in order for you to become the best Instructor possible.
 Below I will show you the steps to take from an absolute novice to becoming a professional.

 Gordon’s Bay is a charming naval town nestled against the Hottentots Holland Mountains.
-It’s a 45min drive from Cape Town CBD and a 40min drive from Stellenbosch in the Cape Winelands district.
+It’s a 45-minute drive from Cape Town CBD and a 40-minute drive from Stellenbosch in the Cape Winelands.
 Situated on the eastern side of False Bay, the largest bay in South Africa.

-False Bay faces southward and is almost 1,000 km2 in size, bounded by the Cape Peninsula to the west and Cape Hangklip to the east.
-Conditions range from cold, seasonal upwellings from South Africa’s southwest coast to periodic warm-water intrusions from the Agulhas Current system off the southeast coast, causing unique conditions which create amazing biological diversity.
-The nutrient-rich water sustains the abundant reef life as well as the kelp forest ecosystems found here.
+False Bay faces southward and is almost 1,000 km², bounded by the Cape Peninsula to the west and Cape Hangklip to the east.
+Conditions range from cold upwellings from South Africa’s southwest coast to warm-water intrusions from the Agulhas Current off the southeast coast, creating unique conditions for biological diversity.
+The nutrient-rich water sustains abundant reef life and kelp forest ecosystems.

-Becoming a scuba diver can be life-changing as you enter into this whole new world.
+Becoming a scuba diver is life-changing as you enter this new world.
 Diving can go from easy to challenging and everything in between.
-Here’s how it works and what you need to do to become a scuba diver.
+Here’s how it works and what you need to become a scuba diver.

 This is a question many divers ask: "Should I spend money on buying my own scuba equipment or, should I continue to rent gear each time I go for a dive?"
 If you’re on the fence about buying new gear, you can start by doing a cost estimate of renting gear for the amount of diving you plan to do in the next year and compare that to buying your own.
 Here are a few other things to keep in mind when deciding.